The TechnoMental Commodity Report

 The TechnoMental System provides subscribers with eight separate potential trend following portfolios in all of the sectors covered in the weekly report including:

 Subscribers can use any of the portfolios, all of them, or select the ones they wish to use for investment and trading purposes.
 Automatic execution is available for all of the portfolios for subscribers.
 The benefit of automatic execution is that buy and sell orders are compiled and executed as soon as the signals come out.

-See PDF for the results of the futures portfolio and ETF as of the close of business on July 23:
+See PDF for the results of the futures portfolio and ETF portfolio as of the close of business on June 24.

 Watch for daily emails on rolls and reversals.